lybicat/lybica-agent/README.md

 * fetch task from lybica-platform, and run the task
 * forward task console output to end user

-In technique, it is a `socket.io` client service.
+In technical point of view, it is a `socket.io` client service.